 The 3 most famous classic art galleries in Madrid city.

-Not that far from El Prado Museum, visitors will find the most important art galleries in Madrid city, related to the classic style.
+Not that far from the place where you can purchase El Prado Museum tickets, visitors will find the most important art galleries in Madrid city, related to the classic style.

 Galería Marlborough (Calle de Orfila, 5)

 Marlborough is a global chain which currently features art galleries in Madrid city and Barcelona, among others.

 It focuses on the purchase and sale of old paintings and sculptures from the XIX & XX centuries, and it serves as agent for a broad collection of contemporary artists from Europe, United States, South America and Asia.